Brechin City

 of reserve sides.
 In 1954 they were champions and earned their first

 ever promotion.
-The following season they changed dropped their black
+The following season they dropped their black

 and white hooped shirts in favour of plain red.
 They finished in last